 The SSL module is enabled by default in the global server configuration.

-do so, call a2enflag SSL.
+a2enflag SSL (case-sensitive!).
 If you have chosen to

 /etc/sysconfig/apache2, so you have enough time to